Geographic analytics: Background

 Purely mathematically based approaches that are used in data analytics in order to support management decisions often have the disadvantage that they require a large amount of data.
 This often results in considerable efforts for gathering, cleaning and understanding the data.
 Furthermore, there can be “intangible” framing conditions that are disruptive to any purely data-driven optimization solution.

 Example logistics: For the task to find the optimal location for a warehouse in a logistics network, so-called Center of Gravity models are being used.
 To minimize the cost, these models use transport volume data, customer locations, cost data, etc., in order to determine the optimal location.
-However, there are often framing conditions - for example, traffic infrastructure, borders, regulatory and even physical hurdles – which are difficult to be mathematically described and modelled.
+However, there are often framing conditions – for example, traffic infrastructure, borders, regulatory and even physical hurdles – which are difficult to be mathematically described and modelled.

 In practice, such framing conditions are often only recognized at the end of the data-driven analysis.
-The framing conditions then have to be included into the model, and the model then has to be recalculated.
+The framing conditions then have to be included into the model, which has to be recalculated.
 As a worst case, the approach to the problem has to be done from scratch.
 This results in delays of the decision-making process and often goes along with significant additional efforts.